Eugene Field: Career

 Four months later, upon Kelly's first return to Chicago as a player for Boston, Field would speak to "Col. Samuel J. Bosbyshell, the Prairie avenue millionaire."
 Bosbyshell said, "I like Mr. Kelly better than I do Lowell.
 When Lowell was here I had him out to the house to a $3,500 dinner, and do what I could, I couldn't get him waked up.
 He didn't seem to want to talk about anything but literature.
 Now, when I'm out in society I make it a point never to talk shop, and Lowell's peculiarity mortified me.
 If it hadn't been for [Chicago humorist] Frank Lincoln, with his imitations and funny stories, the dinner would have been a stupid affair.
 But Kelly is another kind of man; he is more versatile than Lowell.
 I don't believe he mentioned books once during the four hours we sat at dinner last Saturday evening.
 Nor did he confine his conversation to base-ball topics; he is deeply versed in turf lore, and he talked most entertainingly of the prominent race horses he was acquainted with and of the leading jockeys he has met."

-Field first started publishing poetry in 1879, when his poem "Christmas Treasures" appeared in A Little Book of Western Verse.
-Over a dozen volumes of poetry followed and he became well known for his light-hearted poems for children, among the most famous of which are "Wynken, Blynken, and Nod" and "The Duel" (which is perhaps better known as "The Gingham Dog and the Calico Cat").
+Field first started publishing poetry in 1879, with his poem "Christmas Treasures" that later appeared in his collection A Little Book of Western Verse.
+Over a dozen volumes of poetry followed, starting in 1889, and he became well known for his light-hearted poems for children, among the most famous of which are "Wynken, Blynken, and Nod" and "The Duel" (which is perhaps better known as "The Gingham Dog and the Calico Cat").
 Equally famous is his poem about the death of a child, "Little Boy Blue".
-Field also published a number of short stories, including "The Holy Cross" and "Daniel and the Devil."
+Field also published a number of short stories, including "The Holy Cross" and "Daniel and the Devil".

-The volume, The Love Affairs of a Bibliomaniac, was published posthumously with an introduction by Field's brother, Roswell Martin Field in 1896.
+The volume The Love Affairs of a Bibliomaniac was published posthumously with an introduction by Field's brother, Roswell Martin Field, in 1896.

 Field died in Chicago of a heart attack at the age of 45.
 He is buried at the Church of the Holy Comforter in Kenilworth, Illinois.
 Slason Thompson's 1901 biography of Field states that he was originally buried in Graceland Cemetery in Chicago, but his son-in-law, Senior Warden of the Church of the Holy Comforter, had him reinterred on March 7, 1926.